paion-data/.github/profile/README.md

 ### 🌟 We Make It Our Product Before It Becomes Customer's Product 🌟

-If it's not a solution for us, it won't be a one for anybody else.
+If it's not a solution for us, it won't be for anybody else.
 We believe **WE are customers/users first**, because that's the only way for us to **love what we are doing** and **make users love what we make**

 ### 🌟 Human Communications 🌟